In This Article

 There are solutions to explore if you’re denied a bank account because of a negative ChexSystems report.
 Understanding how the process works and what your current account options are can help you progress toward better money management.

-“Second chance” checking accounts are offered to those who’ve been denied regular accounts to help restore a positive banking history and get back into the financial system.
+“Second chance” checking accounts are offered to those who’ve been denied regular accounts to support a healthy financial history.
 Some banks and online institutions will offer these types of accounts to help people get back on track with their finances.
 Consumers are typically guaranteed approval as most banks understand these accounts are for individuals who need some work managing their money.

 Another option is to use a prepaid debit card.
 These cards allow you to load money and then withdraw cash or make purchases the way you would with a regular debit card.
 The difference is that a prepaid debit card isn’t attached to a bank account.